top of page

 Egyptian recipes for kyphi, an aromatic compound incense, includes cinnamon and cassia.
 Various recipes exist.
 The incense is rolled into balls and placed on a brazier or fire grill.

-Ingredients may include honey, wine, raisins, myrrh, juniper berries, cyperus, turpentine (pine resin), aspalathus (Cape gorse), calamus (sweet flag) and rush.
+Ingredients may include honey, wine, raisins, myrrh, juniper berries, cypress, turpentine (pine resin), aspalathus (Cape gorse), calamus (sweet flag) and rush.
 Calamus is thought to have psychoactive properties.
+Some of these elements are also used in Egyptian infused wines.

 In magic and spiritualism, cinnamon has several uses.
 It blocks negative energy and enhances the senses.
 It cleanses the divination space and objects and allows intuitive and psychic energies to flow.
 Cinnamon is thought to have wealth-drawing powers.